Crime

 The two stayed friends in high school, and Reba attended church services with Horner’s family.
 She remembers that Horner was insecure about being in the high school choir because his voice was changing.
 He wanted to focus on playing instruments and wanted a career in music, she said.

 Reba described Horner as sweet and gentlemanly.
 They dated for a short time in high school after Horner admitted he had a crush on her, she said.
-Horner treated her well and was never violent with her or raised his voice at her, Reba testified.
+Horner treated her well and was never violent with her or raised his voice, Reba testified.
 They broke up because Reba wanted to date someone else.

-“He was upset and had every right to be upset,” Reba said of Horner’s reaction.
-One time he chased after her and her new boyfriend.
-Reba said she crossed to street to where her mom was waiting and just left it at that.
+“He was upset and had every right to be upset,” Reba said of Horner’s reaction to the breakup.
+One time he chased after her and her new boyfriend because he wanted to know more about why the breakup had happened.
+Reba said she crossed to street to where her mom was waiting and Horner didn’t pursue her any further.

 After the breakup, Horner walked nearly 20 miles to Reba’s house.
 He wanted to clarify what was going on, Reba said.

-Reba later got married, but still kept in touch with Horner off and on.
+Reba later got married but still kept in touch with Horner off and on.
 She and her husband separated around 13 years ago, and she reached out to Horner again.
-Reba said she was interested in him romantically, but Horner just wanted “friends with benefits,” she said.
+Reba said she was interested in him romantically, but Horner just wanted to be “friends with benefits,” she said.

 Reba testified that Horner always treated her well.
-They broke up again after Horner made it clear he wasn’t ready to be a father.
+She broke up with him again after Horner made it clear he wasn’t ready to be a father.
 He wanted to focus on his music, she said.

 9:56 a.m.
 Horner’s former pastor testifies